jyanev01/Weather-Dashboard/README.md

 # Weather-Dashboard

+This applicatoin allows the user the enter the name of a city in the serach field and display the current weather conditions.
+Temperature, humidity, UV index and an icon depicting the current weather- clear, cloudy or rainning.
+Additionally, a 5-day forecast is displayed.

+Each time a new search is requested, the app save the prior city untill the "clear history" button removes all prior searches.
+The prior data is saved in local storage.

+Instructions:
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history